Hemicordulia flava

 known as the desert emerald.
 It inhabits still pools in Central Australia.

 Hemicordulia flava is a small to medium-sized, black and yellow dragonfly with long legs.
 In both males and females the inboard edge of the hindwing is rounded.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name flava is derived from the Latin flavus ("yellow"), referring to the extensive yellow colouration.